tonio73/data-science/README.md

-# Learning data science
+# Learning data science step by step

-Most of the examples presented in tutorials are either using powerful libraries, or based on data samples with many features.
+Most of the examples presented in Internet tutorials are either using powerful libraries (Scikit Learn, Keras...), complex models (neural nets), or based on data samples with many features.

-In this collection of workbooks, we want to start from simple examples and raw Python code and then progressively complexify the data sets and use more complex technics, libraries and datasets.
+In this collection of workbooks, I want to start from simple examples and raw Python code and then progressively complexify the data sets and use more complex technics and libraries.

-On purpose, used data is generated as it allows for more flexibility as parameters are modifiable.
+On purpose, datasets are generated in order to adjust the parameters fitting with the demonstration.

 The notebooks are of type Jupyter, using Python 3.